 The city of Cusco is known as the “navel of the world” since the time of the Incas; touring this city will give you the feeling of traveling through a huge museum, in which the Inca and Spanish cultures merged, in architecture, culture and customs.
 If you already have your Machu Picchu Tickets, do not miss the opportunity to enjoy the Imperial City of Cusco.

 Sacsayhuamán is located at 3,555 m.s. its name comes from the aimara “saqsaw waman”, which means “place where the hawk is satiated” and it is undoubtedly the most mysterious place in Latin America.
 When the conquerors arrived in Cusco in 1533, they were stupefied in front of this megalithic monument of cyclopean walls; composed of rocks of up to 200 tons, which fit perfectly together.
-Even today, it is a mystery how a place like this could be built and even more, what was its function.
+These days it is a complete mystery how it was built and what was the function of such a mysterious elaboration.

 The Plaza de Armas of Cusco is a space located in the center of the city, with stone paths and well-kept gardens; It houses 2 of the most emblematic buildings of the city, the Cathedral of Cusco and the Church of the Company of Jesus.
 Spanish colonial buildings dominate the architecture of the plaza, these are built on the walls of ancient palaces and Inca residences.
 Here many of the most important celebrations in Cusco are held, including the Inti Raymi (festival of the Sun) and the religious festival of Corpus Christi.
 The square is always full of activity, it has a wide variety of restaurants and coffee shops that offer everything from traditional Peruvian food, such as guinea pigs or lomo saltado, to international cuisine.
 Unlike many cities around the world, Cusco is full every night of the week; If you are looking for nightlife in Cusco, just head to the plaza.